Setup & Tutorial

 Feature Explorer

-Browse UMAP scatter plots of SAE features, search by semantic query, and inspect individual feature activations across layers and suites.
+Browse UMAP scatter plots of SAE features, search by concept, and inspect individual feature activations across layers and suites.

 Ablation Studies

-Compare baseline vs. ablated behavior side-by-side, view success rate deltas per concept, and explore layer-phase ablation matrices.
+Compare baseline vs. ablated behavior, view success rate deltas per concept, and explore layer-phase ablation matrices.

 Perturbation Testing